Facultatively eusocial great banded furrow-bee Halictus scabiosae:

 How did bees learn to become social and how did they learn to construct such marvellous nests?

 For starters, we simply can’t time warp back tens of millions of years to observe how the solitary bee acquired the necessary skills to cooperate and to construct a shared nest.
-One bee group outside the familiar Apidae family – containing the likes of honey, stingless and bumble bees – is the Halictidae sweat bee family.
+As we have observed one bee group outside the familiar Apidae family – containing the likes of honey, stingless and bumble bees – is the Halictidae sweat bee family.
 It has proved to be fertile ground for unlocking the secrets of the evolutionary origins of sociality.
-There are nearly 45,000 sweat bees and the social taxa sure know how to party.
+There are nearly 45,000 sweat bees and their social taxa sure know how to party.
 To the mix we can throw in the Xylocopinae carpenter bee sub family, with about 500 species.
 It, too, displays an extraordinary range of social development.
 As Swartz, Richard and Danforth have noted:ii

 Until the 1980s theories of social insect evolution drew strongly on halictine [Halictinae sweat] and allodapine [Xylocopinae carpenter] bees.
 However, that early work suffered from a lack of sound phylogenetic inference and detailed information on social behavior in many critical taxa.
 Recent studies have changed our understanding of these bee groups in profound ways.
 It has become apparent that forms of social organization, caste determination, and sex allocation are more labile and complex than previously thought, although the terminologies for describing them are still inadequate.
 Furthermore, the unexpected complexity means that many key parameters in kin selection and reproductive skew models remain unquantified…